Savage Garden: 1996–1998: Debut album

-According to rock music historian Ian McFarlane, "[It] revealed the influence of 1980s UK pop on Hayes and Jones' songwriting.
-Tears for Fears and Roxette melodies blended seamlessly with Eurythmics-like arrangements, while Cure-styled guitar provided the icing on the cake."
-The album was released internationally two weeks later.
+The album was released internationally on March 24th.
 "I Want You" was issued across Europe in April and reached No. 11 on the United Kingdom Singles Chart, top 20 in France, New Zealand and Sweden.
 At the end of May, "To the Moon and Back" was the most played song on radio in the United States.
 In June, a fourth single, "Break Me Shake Me", was released in Australia as the album reached No. 3 on the US Billboard 200 and was certified gold by RIAA.
+According to rock music historian Ian McFarlane, "[It] revealed the influence of 1980s UK pop on Hayes and Jones' songwriting.
+Tears for Fears and Roxette melodies blended seamlessly with Eurythmics-like arrangements, while Cure-styled guitar provided the icing on the cake."

 Savage Garden won a record of ten ARIA Awards in September 1997: Best Pop Release and Song of the Year for "To the Moon and Back" and Single of the Year and Highest Selling Single for "Truly Madly Deeply", Best Independent Release, Breakthrough Artist – Album, Album of the Year and Best Group for Savage Garden, Producer of the Year and Engineer of the Year for Fisher's work on that album.
 They followed with their fifth Australian single, "Universe" in November.
 "Truly Madly Deeply" became their third single in the US and replaced Elton John's "Candle in the Wind 1997", after its fourteen-week run at No. 1.

-In January 1998 "All Around Me" was released as a radio-only single in Australia, some 3,000 give-away copies were available at their second Brisbane concert.
+In January 1998, "All Around Me" was released as a radio-only single in Australia.
+3,000 give-away copies were available at their second Brisbane concert.
 By the end of that year, "Truly Madly Deeply" was the most played song on US radio and became the only one-sided single to spend a year in the top 30 of the Billboard Hot 100.
-In November "Santa Monica" – their final single from the album – was released exclusively in Japan, accompanied by a video of a live performance at the Hard Rock Cafe.
+In November, "Santa Monica"—their final single from the album—was released exclusively in Japan, accompanied by a video of a live performance at the Hard Rock Cafe.
 As of 2005 Savage Garden had been certified 12× platinum in Australia, 7× platinum in the US, 3× platinum in Canada, 2× platinum in New Zealand, Singapore, and the UK.